byui-cit/learning-modules/modules/css/css-intro/prepare1.md

 }
 ```

 Don't worry if you don't understand some of the units of measurement like px or the % sign.
 We will learn more about units of measurement in a different learning module.
-What we see from this activity is the proper syntax for creating rule-sets in our CSS file and how a little CSS styling can make a different in how our page looks.
+What we see from this activity is the proper syntax for creating rule-sets in our CSS file and how a little CSS styling can make a difference in how our page looks.